 - Take with or without food.
 Take with food if it causes an upset stomach.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.

 - Shake well before use.

-- Melt 1 packet in hot water.
-Have your child sip while hot.
+- Dissolve 1 packet in hot water.
+Sip while hot.

-- If using a microwave, melt 1 packet in cool water.
+- If using a microwave, dissolve 1 packet in cool water.
 Microwave until hot.
 Do not overheat.
 Stir before and after heating.